Comurule/fatcoder-farm/README.md

-# fatcoder-farm
+# Fatcoder Farm

 ### Description ###

-* Quick summary:
+#### Quick summary:
-An app to demonstrate my understanding of  System design patterns in a real world scenario.
+An app to demonstrate my understanding of  System design patterns in a [real world scenario](./docs/Node.js%20Coding%20Challenge%20%E2%80%93%20Farm%20Simulator%20-%20FatCat%20Coders.pdf).

-* Version:
-1.0

 ### How to Setup? ###